EE 109 - Spring 2025 Introduction to Embedded Systems

 Serial Interface

-The serial interface between speed trap devices will use an RS-232 link to send the speed data between the units.
+The serial interface between temperature monitoring devices will use an RS-232 link to send the temperature threshold values between the units.
 The serial input and output of the Arduino uses voltages in the range of 0 to +5 volts.
 These are usually called “TTL compatible” signal levels since this range was standardized in the transistor-transistor logic (TTL) family of integrated circuits.
 Normally for RS-232 communications these voltages must be converted to positive and negative RS-232 voltages levels in order for it to be compatible with another RS-232 device.
 However for this project we will skip using the voltage converters and simply connect the TTL level signals between the project boards.

 Locating the RX and TX signals